Does Vatican I disprove Sedevacantism?

 Now, certainly, we are required by our holy Catholic Faith to believe that the Church will endure until the end of time (see Salaverri, On the Church of Christ, nn.
 288, 294ff.).
 She was founded by God as a perpetual institution for the salvation of men.
 But just as she cannot cease to exist, neither can she fail.
 This latter consideration alone disqualifies the Novus Ordo Sect from being the Catholic Church because it does not teach the true Faith, and, especially on account of its invalid pseudo-sacraments, it does not sanctify souls.
 It is simply not the ark of salvation.

-Sedevacantists do not hold that the Catholic Church has ceased to exist or even — unless perhaps the end of the world should be imminent — that the papal succession has ended.
+Sedevacantists do not hold that the Catholic Church has ceased to exist or even that the papal succession has ended.
 Rather, the succession of Popes has been interrupted, even if for an unusually long time.
 It will continue whenever the God whose Providence governs all things, wills it to.

 How will the papal succession resume?
 We do not know for sure; but this is what distinguishes genuine Catholic Faith from the pseudo-faith of heretics: The Catholic has genuine divine Faith in God and His promises and therefore is not in need of having all the answers: “Faith … must exclude not only all doubt, but all desire for demonstration” (Catechism of the Council of Trent, Part I, Article I; italics added).